x0xman/IslamicAzkarBot/README.md

-      -get GET              -> get all data from database -random               -> get random data from database -sendmessage          -> will send message to chat id
+      -get GET              -> get all data from database -random               -> get random data from database -sendmessage          -> will send message to chat id -cronjob              -> What is cronjob -> used for scheduling tasks (-cronjob python3)
   ```